LiReXz/my-python-web-app/README.md

 ## Project Structure

 my-python-web-app/
+├── .github/
+│ └── workflows/
+│ └── ci-cd-pipeline.yml # GitHub Actions workflow
 ├── app.py # Flask application
+├── Dockerfile # Instructions to build Docker image ├── README.md # This file
 ├── requirements.txt # Dependencies for the app
-├── Dockerfile # Instructions to build Docker image ├── .github/
-│ └── workflows/
-│ └── ci-cd-pipeline.yml # GitHub Actions workflow
-└── README.md # This file
+└── version # File used for version control

 ## Setup

 Follow the steps below to set up and replicate this project with **GitHub Actions** and **Docker**.

+### Prerequisites

+Before running or deploying this project, ensure that you have the following tools installed and properly configured:

+- **Git**: Installed and configured.
+- **Docker**: Installed and configured (required if deploying with Docker).
+- **Kubernetes/Minikube**: Installed and configured (required if deploying on Kubernetes).

 ### 1. Clone the Repository